cas-bioinf/rboAnalyzer/docs/help.md

 Also the output apart from well scoring hits, usually contains sequence fragments (subject sequence only partially aligned to query).
-Such hit may bring valuable information by capturing distant homology or it could be just ...
+Such hit may bring valuable information by capturing distant homology or it may be nothing.

-With our pipeline we add information to such BLAST search to help researcher decide which hits are real ncRNAs and what their secondary structure might be.
+With our rboAnalyzer we add information to such BLAST search to help researcher decide which hits are real ncRNAs and what their secondary structure might be.

 ## Functionality overview
 <img src="RBA_pipeline_overview.svg" width="700px" />

 The pipeline has 3 stages:
-1) Hit extension.
+1) Hit completion.
-2) Inference of homology of extended hit to query sequence.
+2) Inference of homology of completed hit to query sequence.
 3) Secondary structure prediction.

 Each of these stages has dedicated section.

-### Hit extension
+### Hit completion
-The pipeline has 3 modes for extending BLAST hits.
+The pipeline has 3 modes for completing BLAST hits to full length of the query.

 1) __simple__

-    This means that location of extended sequence is computed from unaligned parts of query sequence.
+    This means that location of completed sequence is computed from flanking unaligned parts of query sequence.

 2) __locarna__

-    In this mode, the hit loci at the subject sequence is realigned to the query sequence with Locarna algorithm.
-The subject sequence aligned to the query is considered as extended sequence.
+    In this mode, the loci containing hit with flanking regions at the subject sequence is realigned to the query sequence with Locarna algorithm.
+The sequence aligned to the query is considered to be completed sequence.

 3) __joined__

-    Here the two aforementioned mode are combined and extended sequences are scored with RSEARCH covariance model.
+    Here the two aforementioned modes are combined and extended sequences are scored with covariance model.
 The better scoring sequence is chosen.

 #### Extension - simple
 <img src="figure_blast_simple.svg" width="700px" />

-In this mode we compute the extended hit location by taking length of unaligned query sequence (can be at start, end or both) and add or subtract it respectively from hit start/end index.
+In this mode we compute the completed seuence location by taking length of unaligned parts of query sequence in HSP (can be at start, end or both) and add or subtract it respectively from hit start/end index.
-In the toy example we have the Plus/Plus BLAST hit with query sequence aligned from 10 to 21 to subject sequence 1000 to 1009.
+In the toy example we have the Plus/Plus BLAST HSP with query sequence aligned from 10 to 21 to subject sequence 1000 to 1009.
 If query is 50 bases long, then length of unaligned query at start is 9 and length of unaligned query at end is 29.